 Select Wines

-The longtime source vineyard for Quivet’s Syrah (including from many years ago when we visited with Mike) is from the Sonoma side of Carneros located close to the cooling breezes of the San Pablo Bay.
-This is a cool weather Syrah but the actual vineyard site is located in a bowl, which helps protect the vineyard from the notorious windy conditions of the Carneros region and geographically helps retains additional heat.
-The vineyard site and terroir produces fruit which has excellent acidity year in and year out.
-Mike continues to source grapes from this site each year along with several other producers including Mike’s own Myriad brand and Orin Swift.
+Mike has been working with Los Madres Vineyard (meaning the mothers in Spanish) since 2004 when he first was introduced to these grapes through his work at Nicholson Ranch Winery in neighboring Sonoma County.
+For reference this vineyard is located on the Sonoma side of Carneros just north of the popular diner, Lou’s Luncheonette and and near one of the most impressive structures in all of Carneros, the hilltop located Chateau de Ninis.
+This is a cool weather Syrah, moderated by the cold waters of the nearby San Pablo Bay, but the actual vineyard site is located in a bowl, which helps protect the vineyard from the notorious windy conditions of the Carneros region and geographically helps retains additional heat.
+The vineyard site and terroir produce grapes which have excellent acidity year in and year out.
+Mike continues to source grapes from this site each year along with several other producers including for Myriad.

 —